Holiday Entertaining: Salmon Gravlax

 Serves a party.

-Salt and sugar are necessary ingredients for curing, however fresh or dried herbs, peppercorns, citrus or spirits are frequently added to the brine for additional flavor.
+Salt and sugar are necessary ingredients for curing, while fresh or dried herbs, peppercorns, citrus or spirits are frequently added to the brine for additional flavor.
 This recipe adds dill, fennel, peppercorns and akavit for flavor and spice.
 Choose a fish which is very fresh with a firm consistency.
 I use an Atlantic fish, such as Loch Duart Salmon.

 One side of salmon, about 3 pounds (1.5 kg) with skin, pin bones removed